Director of Operations and Administration

 303.399.5858 ext 108

 Brenda became involved with soccer when her daughter, now a college freshman, began playing at the age of 4.
 Brenda knows how to run our office as both an administrator and a parent.
-She volunteered with Aurora Sting Soccer as a team manager and as a board member for several years.
-In addition to her daughter, she also has one son who plays soccer and another son who is a soccer referee.
-Her husband isn’t half bad either.
-Brenda grew up in New Hampshire and moved to Aurora at the age of twenty.
-She loves all that Colorado has to offer, but especially the Colorado Avalanche.
+She volunteered with Aurora Sting Soccer as a team manager and was also a board member for several years.

 303.399.5858 ext 101

 Kathy, Club Registrar, is responsible player registration for both competitive and recreational players.
 She works closely with the U4-U10 Technical staff in forming teams in the U5-U8 age groups.
 Additionally, Kathy makes certain players are properly registered within the state organization, Colorado Soccer Association, and maintains team rosters.
 Kathy can provide information regarding programming with our club as well as many other questions families may have.

 Kathy completed her bachelor degree and taught elementary school before starting a family.
 Her three children all played soccer in the past which propelled Kathy into being the ultimate “soccer Mom”.
 Kathy began working with Denver Soccer club which merged with Aurora Soccer, which then eventually merged with the Colorado Rapids.
 Having players who have played at the recreational level, the competitive level and the collegiate level has created a wealth of knowledge which helps with the families currently in our club.

 Kathy is a Colorado native who enjoys living in Colorado and all that Colorado has to offer.
 Weekends she can be found fishing, gardening and enjoying time with her husband and 3 dogs!